Small Space Gardening: How To Grow Peas In Pots & Make A Trellis For Them

 You would normally grow several pea plants in one big pot, so they have each other for support (and I mean in terms of climbing rather than psychological support) as well as any support you provide.

 If you have a smaller pot, you can grow fewer plants in the same pot.
-But because the pea roots are shallow, you can get a way with a smaller pot, as long as you are happy to grow fewer plants.
+But because the pea roots are shallow, you can get away with a smaller pot, as long as you are happy to grow fewer plants.

 Peas can grow quite tall, depending on the variety of peas, and a smaller pot will be less stable.
 If the container falls over, it could damage the plant.